How to Protect Your Privacy When You Travel

 -

-Clear sensitive documents from countertops, desks, and visible shelves.
+Clear sensitive documents from desks, countertops, and visible shelves.

 Keep Your Home Off the Radar